Chapter 2:

 Mine was 16.

 They walked me down one of those endless white halls and stopped in front of a door.
-The man beside me punched something into the keypad.
+The man beside me put something into the keypad.
 The door slid open with a low hiss.

 There was someone already in there.